How long are animals available for adoption?

-If there is a singular phraseology that divides all of us who love animals, it is the term no kill.
-The truth is that there is no such place as a no kill shelter.
+If there is a singular phraseology that divides all of us who love animals, it is the term "no kill."
+The truth is that there is no such place as a no-kill shelter.
 Limited admission organizations may turn unadoptable animals away.
 The Hawaiian Humane Society is Oahu's only open-admissions shelter.

 I am relocating and can’t take my pet.
 Why does the Humane Society charge a fee to surrender pets?